kolkhis/tech-notes/linux/tmux/moving_panes.md

     * [Detailed Steps with Tmux Prefix](#detailed-steps-with-tmux-prefix)
     * [Summary (TL;DR)](#summary-(tl;dr))

+NOTE: My personal tmux prefix is `Ctrl-a`.
+The default prefix is `Ctrl-b`.

 ## Moving Panes
 * Identify the Target Pane and Window:
     * Get the index of the pane you want to move.
         * `prefix+q`
     * Identify the target window AND pane you want to attach the pane to.

+### Moving a Pane into a New Window
+* `prefix+!`: This will run the `break-pane` command on the current pane.
+or
+* Navigate to the pane you want to move.
+* With your cursor in the pane, enter command mode with `prefix+:`
+* Use the `break-pane` command.
+    * This will detach the pane from the current window and put it into a new one.

 ### Moving a Pane to a Different Window
 * Move the Pane to a Different Window: